 WHAT WE SUPPORT

 We support the presentation of Swiss contemporary work in the region through a variety of project formats, including tours and exhibitions.
 We also support projects involving transnational collaboration between artists and partners from Switzerland and the region in both geographical contexts.
 For individual artists and cultural practitioners, we support residencies and research trips in both directions as well as participation in critical platforms (such as conferences and symposia and the like).
+The new co-creation grant supports joint collaboration projects by artist tandems emerging from past residencies or research trips.
 For artists from the region wanting to present their work in Switzerland, we recommend viewing the complementary funding opportunities available via Artlink.

 HOW WE WORK